SADTxSAIT/dte-playbook/develop-talent-pipeline/learning-co-development.md

 **36%** *Of Calgary employers state that the largest factor inhibiting digital growth is a lack of talent4	– A Digital Future for Alberta, ICTC*

+# Objectives
+The overall objective of learning co-development and co-delivery is to create a healthy learning ecosystem.
+The ecosystem is comprised of three different groups.
+The opportunity seekers (Learners), opportunity providers (employers), and the educators (academic institutions).
+Each group has clearly defined objectives that the other groups will have a direct role in supporting.
+This means that for each individual group to fully prosper, the entire ecosystem must be successful - a symbiotic relationship.
+* **Learners** Provide students the opportunity to engage in relevant industry education, enabling them to acquire relevant digital skills and bridge the gap between theory and practice.
+* **Employers** Enable organizations to have a direct influence in student learning to improve the quality of digital talent being produced, ultimately leading to more talent in the ecosystem.
+* **Academic Institutions** Facilitate student-student and student-employer relationship building.
+Maintain and scale relevancy of student learning experiences to meet current and anticipated economic demand.

+# Activities